rawziNael/Reading-Notes/Read36.md

 );
 ```

+3- Sign in:

-3- Implement a UI to get the username and password from the user then call the following method:
+A user Implement a UI to get the username and password from the user then call the following method:

 ```
 Amplify.Auth.signIn(